Features

 Refer to the Data Collection section of the Analyst's Guide to MMM for a detailed discussion on best practices for selecting your paid media variables.

-For paid media variables, we currently require that users designate both paid_media_vars
+For paid media variables, we require users to assign values to both paid_media_vars

 and paid_media_spends

-, Robyn will fit them against their corresponding spend using the Michaelis-Menten nonlinear fitting.
-If the fit is low, it indicates that exposure metrics have different underlying pattern than their spends.
-Therefore, Robyn will recommend to splitting the channel for potentially better modelling result.
+Moreover, we highly recommend users to closely examine the relationship beteween exposure and spend metrics.
+If there's weak association detected between spend & exposure, it indicates that exposure metrics have different underlying pattern than spends.
+In this case, we recommend to splitting the channel for potentially better modeling result.
 Take Meta as example, retargeting and prospecting campaigns might have very different CPMs and efficiencies.
 In which case, it would be meaningful to split Meta by retargeting and prospecting.
+For details see the demo here.

 Organic Variables